19hours/sg-statutes/Accountants Act - AA2004.md

 #### Application of Companies Act and other written laws to accounting corporations

+30.

-30\.—(1)  Nothing in this Part, with the exception of section 19(2), shall affect the operation of the Companies Act (Cap\.
-50) in relation to its application to a company that is an accounting corporation\.(2)  An accounting corporation shall, notwithstanding that the shares in the accounting corporation are held by more than 20 members, be deemed to be an exempt private company for the purposes of the Companies Act.
+—(1)  Nothing in this Part, with the exception of section 19(2), shall affect the operation of the Companies Act (Cap.
+50) in relation to its application to a company that is an accounting corporation.

+(2)  An accounting corporation shall, notwithstanding that the shares in the accounting corporation are held by more than 20 members, be deemed to be an exempt private company for the purposes of the Companies Act.

 (3)  An accounting corporation shall not be treated for the purposes of the Companies Act as a public company merely because it has more than 50 members.